ProThoughtDesign/Dicetrix/README.md

 Dicetrix is an innovative puzzle game that merges the spatial challenge of Tetris with dice-based number matching and revolutionary individual die physics.
 Players control falling multi-die pieces on an 8×16 grid, where **each die can collide and lock independently**, creating dynamic piece fragmentation that adds unprecedented strategic depth to puzzle gaming.

+### The Core Innovation: Individual Die Physics

 Unlike traditional Tetris where entire pieces lock as units, Dicetrix features groundbreaking individual die collision detection.
 When some dice in a piece hit obstacles and lock to the grid, the remaining dice continue falling as a smaller active piece, creating dynamic scenarios where pieces naturally fragment based on terrain.

+**Example**: A T-shaped piece might have its center die lock when it hits an existing piece, while the two arm dice continue falling separately until they also encounter obstacles.

+### Complete Reddit Gaming Experience

-The game features a complete Reddit integration system with difficulty-specific leaderboards, automated score submission with optional Reddit posting, periodic resets, user notifications, comprehensive community features, and advanced particle effects for match explosions, making it a fully-featured social gaming experience within the Reddit ecosystem.
+The game features a complete Reddit integration system with:
+- Difficulty-specific leaderboards with automated periodic resets
+- Enhanced score submission with optional Reddit post creation
+- Real-time community notifications and achievements
+- Comprehensive social features within the Reddit ecosystem
+- Advanced particle effects and visual feedback systems

-**Current Game State**: Dicetrix is a fully functional puzzle game with complete scene progression (Boot → Preloader → SplashScreen → StartMenu → Settings → Game → GameOver → LeaderboardScene → HowToPlayScene), comprehensive Reddit integration, advanced particle systems with special dice effects, and sophisticated individual die physics.
-The game includes procedural piece generation, Black Die mechanics for advanced modes, booster effect systems, enhanced particle effects for special dice, and a complete audio system with mode-specific music.
+**Current State**: Dicetrix is a fully functional puzzle game with complete scene progression, comprehensive Reddit integration, advanced particle systems, sophisticated individual die physics, procedural piece generation, Black Die mechanics for advanced modes, booster effect systems, and a complete audio system with mode-specific music.

-## 🎯 Core Gameplay - How Dicetrix Works
+## 🎯 How Dicetrix Works - Core Gameplay Mechanics

 **The Revolutionary Concept**: Dicetrix combines three gameplay mechanics that have never been unified before: